Moroni 101

 As a son, he watched his father lead their people as the war began.
 He watched his father fight the same fight that would become his responsibility.
 He watched as his father fell, a victim of wounds from earlier battles.

 As a prophet, he wandered alone through the ruins of what had formerly been a great nation, pursued by the Lamanites, those who had destroyed his friends, family, and nation.
 He hid and watched over the records of his people.
-In his efforts to continue and complete his Father’s work, he compiled and annotated his people’s records, helping to condene them down to a single book.
+In his efforts to continue and complete his Father’s work, he compiled and annotated his people’s records, helping to condense them down to a single book.
 Returning to the hidden records periodically to add more information,[2]The Book of Mormon, Mormon 8.4; Moroni 1.1 he would ultimately add ten chapters of his own.
 To supplement his words, he also included some of the teachings of his father.[3]The Book of Mormon, Moroni 1.4; Moroni 10.1 He abridged in the twenty-four gold plates of the Jaredite people, an older and larger nation than his, which had suffered a similar fate.[4]The Book of Mormon, Ether 1.1-2

 All this he did, not for his own people, now gone, but for us – for future generations that would need the records he protected.
 He would hide the record away, under direction from the Lord.
 He persevered in the knowledge that his struggles had purpose.

 Even until the end of his writings, he continually testified of Jesus Christ.[5]The Book of Mormon, Mormon 9.5-6 In his final farewell message, he indicated that he would soon “rest in the paradise of God.”
-He then ended with his testimony and nothing more is heard from him in life.
+He then ended with his testimony, and nothing more is heard from him in life.
 [6]The Book of Mormon, Moroni 10.34

 As an angel, he would deliver the news of the ancient record to Joseph Smith Jr..
 The ancient record, partially written by himself, containing the fullness of the gospel of Jesus Christ.
 According to the Lord, Moroni is the Angel John foresaw restoring the fullness of the Gospel in Revelation 14:6-7[7]The Doctrine and Covenants of The Church of Jesus Christ of Latter-day Saints.
 Salt Lake City, UT: The Church of Jesus Christ of Latter-day Saints, 1981.
 Section 133.36-37 :